arjunkhode/Color-induced-pixel-sort/README.md

  https://instagram.com/aktracer

   Instructions:
-* Put file name and file extension
+* Put file name and file extension respectively inside the pde code
 * Set direction to horizontal or vertical
 * Set mode of sorting, black, brightness or white